HydraulicRobert/NotificationAPI/README.md

 ```

 ## documentation
-explanation fo the different components
+explanation of the different components
 ### folder and object structure
 #### configuration
 ##### cfginputoutput